 There are a lot of benefits to feeding your dog dry dog food, which we cover elsewhere in this report, but for the best balance in his or her diet, your dog should have wet food as well, say experts.
 Canned foods tend to be higher-protein than kibble, lower in carbs, and they're always higher-in moisture.
 Mike Sagman at Dog Food Advisor suggests that mixing the two types of food -- topping the kibble with some canned dog food -- "makes an especially tasty choice."

-The very best canned dog foods are meat-rich and free of fillers, by-products and artificial preservatives.
-Newman's Own Organics dog foods fit that profile perfectly and even take things a step further, with 95 percent of its ingredients being USDA certified organic.
-Among the available varieties, Newman's Own Organics Grain Free Beef & Liver (Est. $2.25 for a 12-oz. can) wows reviewers: It's made of organic, free-range beef and liver and very little else.
-The beef is sourced from Uruguay, which raises some concern in some user reviews we spotted.
-However, the company notes that Uruguay is noted for being Mad Cow Disease free and has regulations in place that prohibit the use of growth hormones or antibiotics.
+Those concerned about pesticides, additives or artificial ingredients may want to consider an organic dog food.
+Among those, Newman's Own Organics Beef & Liver (Est. $35 for 12 12 oz. cans) looks like a top choice.
+It's made of organic, free-range beef and liver and very little else.
+The beef is sourced from Uruguay, which raises some concern in some reviews we spotted.
+However, the company says that Uruguay is noted for being Mad Cow Disease free and has regulations in place that prohibit the use of growth hormones or antibiotics.

 Other Newman's Own flavors have a great nutritional profile, too, experts say (although some include grains).
 Organic ingredients set Newman's Own apart -- and so does the company's philosophy.
 All profits are donated to animal charities, and Newman's Own has a clean recall history.
 Expert reviews are generally solid, and Dog Food Advisor names it a top-tier, 5 star food.
 User reviews are generally good, too, though we noted some feedback at Amazon from dog owners who claimed poorer acceptance, or some tummy upset, from their dogs.

 Our research also turned up lots of other dog foods that rate highly with experts and owners.
-Dog owners actually enjoy cracking open a can of Halo Holistic Turkey and Salmon Recipe (Est. $2.77 for a 13.2-oz. cans) (formerly Halo's Spot Stew) or Weruva Bed and Breakfast (Est. $3.75 for a 14-oz. can).
+Dog owners actually enjoy cracking open a can of Halo Holistic Turkey and Salmon Recipe (Est. $45 for 12 13.2-oz. cans) (formerly Halo's Spot Stew) or Weruva Bed and Breakfast (Est. $45 for 12 14 oz. cans).
 Both look and smell as good as (or better than) canned soup for humans, reviews say.
-Both list meat as their first ingredient (salmon for Halo, and chicken for Weruva) followed by whole foods like eggs, ham and veggies, while Halo has chicken liver and salmon.
+Both list meat as their first ingredient (turkey for Halo, and chicken for Weruva).
+Weruva follows that up with whole foods like eggs, ham and veggies, while Halo has chicken liver and salmon.
 Halo includes rolled oats in its ingredient line up, but Weruva is grain-free.
-Neither dog food brand has ever been recalled, and both rate well with expert reviewers, especially Weruva, which earns a perfect 5-star rating at DogFoodAdvisor.com
+Neither dog food brand has ever been recalled, and both rate well with expert reviewers, especially Weruva, which earns a perfect 5-star rating at Dog Food Advisor.

 Although it costs more than kibble or canned, many dog owners say feeding their dogs raw dog food is worth it; several report that their pets' skin problems, bad digestion and other ailments cleared up after switching to raw or near-raw food.

 The Honest Kitchen uses only human-quality ingredients, and it's made in a U.S. human-food factory.
 It's one of the few pet food companies that is permitted to use the term "human grade" in its product labeling, having received a formal statement of No Objection from the FDA.
-It's also one of handful of pet food companies that have signed the Pledge to Quality and Origin at Susan Thixton's website, TruthAboutPetFood.com, disclosing every ingredient and its source.
+It's also one of handful of pet food companies that have signed the Pledge to Quality and Origin at the Association for Truth About Pet Food web site, disclosing every ingredient and its source.

-Unlike some other The Honest Kitchen varieties, Embark is grain-free.
-Cage-free turkey is its first ingredient, followed by organic flaxseed, potatoes, celery and spinach.
+The ingredient line up in The Honest Kitchen Grain Free Turkey Recipe is first rate.
+Cage-free turkey is its first ingredient, followed by organic flaxseed, potatoes, spinach and carrots.
 Vitamins and chelated minerals are added to make this a complete, balanced food for dogs.
-The ingredients in Embark dog food aren't quite raw; they're steamed to kill pathogens.
+The food isn't quite raw, however; ingredients are steamed to kill pathogens.

 The Honest Kitchen has an excellent -- but not quite spotless -- safety record.
-The recalled some of its food in 2013 after its parsley supplier recalled a shipment for salmonella, and now steams its greens as well as its meats and fish.
+The recalled some of its food in 2013 after its parsley supplier recalled a shipment for salmonella, and now the company steams its greens as well as its meats and fish.
 (It also dropped that parsley supplier.)
 While most recalls are a cause of alarm, experts and pet owners gave the company kudos for the way they reacted to this one.
 "They handled the recall in a very upfront and personal way with customers," says Carlotta Cooper at DogFoodGuru.com.

-If you're willing to accept a little grain in exchange for a slightly lower price, The Honest Kitchen Thrive Chicken & Quinoa Recipe (Est. $85 for a 10-lb. box) is worth considering.
-Formerly known as The Honest Kitchen Thrive, it rates a little lower than Embark at DogFoodAdvisor.com, but others rate it on a par with that food.
+If you're willing to accept a little grain in exchange for a slightly lower price, The Honest Kitchen Limited Ingredient Chicken Recipe (Est. $90 for a 10-lb. box) is worth considering.
+Formerly known as The Honest Kitchen Thrive, it rates a little lower than Grain Free Turkey Recipe at Dog Food Advisor, but others rate it on a par with that food.
 As its new name implies, this is a limited ingredient food that only contains free-range chicken, organic quinoa, sweet potatoes, spinach, parsley, and organic kelp, plus minerals and supplements to make sure that the food is a complete diet.